mousumibaruah-24/Resources/Learning-Stata.md

   - Advanced topics are covered in [Part B](http://personal.lse.ac.uk/lembcke/ecStata/2009/MResStataNotesFeb2009PartB.pdf)

-* At the very least, cover chapters 1, 2, 3, 6, 8 and 9 from [Cameron and Trivedi's Microeconometrics Using Stata](https://www.stata.com/bookstore/microeconometrics-stata/)
+* *At the very least*, cover chapters 1, 2, 3, 6, 8 and 9 from [Cameron and Trivedi's Microeconometrics Using Stata](https://www.stata.com/bookstore/microeconometrics-stata/)

 * Stata's documentation is excellent (and all their videos are on [YouTube](http://www.stata.com/links/video-tutorials/))